irmen/prog8/docs/source/programming.rst

     The compiler allocates the required memory for them.
     There is *no dynamic memory allocation*.
 The storage size of all variables is fixed and is determined at compile time.
-    Variable declarations tend to appear at the top of the code block that uses them.
+    Variable declarations tend to appear at the top of the code block that uses them, but this is not mandatory.
     They define the name and type of the variable, and its initial value.
     Prog8 supports a small list of data types, including special 'memory mapped' types that don't allocate storage but instead point to a fixed location in the address space.